-At a DC flux bias of \(\phi_{\mathrm{dc}} = \pi\), the fluxonium system operates at the so-called static sweet spot, where the qubit energy splitting is first-order insensitive to low-frequency flux noise~\cite{Huang2021_SweetSpots}.
-In contrast, away from this bias point (i.e., at an off-sweet-spot such as \(\phi_{\mathrm{dc}} = 1.03\pi\)), the system regains flux sensitivity, which can be exploited for controlled modulation at the expense of increased susceptibility to noise.
-Restricting the dynamics to the lowest two eigenstates at the chosen static sweet spot, $\{|\tilde{g}\rangle, |\tilde{e}\rangle\}$, the effective Hamiltonian takes the form~\cite{Cheng2022_Coherence}
+At a physical DC flux bias of \({\phi}_{\mathrm{ext}}=\pi\), the fluxonium system operates at the so-called static sweet spot, where the qubit energy splitting is first-order insensitive to low-frequency flux noise~\cite{Huang2021_SweetSpots}.
+In contrast, away from this bias point (i.e., at an off-sweet-spot such as \(\tilde{\phi}_{\mathrm{dc}}=1.03\pi\)), the system regains flux sensitivity, which can be exploited for controlled modulation at the expense of increased susceptibility to noise.}